Minimal Massive Supergravity

 exhibiting two massless and one massive spin-2 mode, $f^{(\pm)}$ and $p$, respectively, with coefficients factorizing in terms of $\zeta$ in an intriguing pattern as

 and with the mass given by

 The no-tachyon condition $M^2\ell^2>1$ for the massive \hbox{spin-2} mode translates into

 An analysis following \cite{Bergshoeff:2014pca,Bergshoeff:2019rdb} quickly shows that imposing no-ghost and no-tachyon unitarity conditions on the massive spin-2 mode necessarily implies negative central charges.
-All supersymmetric AdS vacua thus exhibit the bulk/boundary unitarity clash.
+Remarkably, all supersymmetric AdS vacua thus exhibit the clash between bulk and boundary unitarity.

 We can finally map out the full landscape of (A)dS vacua in order to reconcile these results with the earlier findings of \cite{Bergshoeff:2014pca}.
 To this end, we combine the conditions on supersymmetrizability (\ref{cond_vac}) with the values of the cosmological constants (\ref{Lpm}), (\ref{sns}) in order to identify the various regions in parameter space as depicted in figure~\ref{fig:dSAdS}.